mhmoudalaskalany/MyPlatform/README.md

 # MyPlatform

-# SSO Platofrm with enterprise applications
+# SSO Platoform with enterprise applications

 # Application List Provided
 - Single Sign On And Identity Management